franck-gaspoz/franck-gaspoz/README.md

 ### ⚡ Tensorflow Keras deep learning samples & image prediction

-A few samples to demonstrates the use of tensorflow and keras, throught basic samples and for image recognition, with a python WEB API that serves the image recognition functionnality
+A few samples to demonstrates the use of tensorflow and keras, throught basic samples and for image recognition, with a python WEB API that serves the image recognition functionnality.
+Project doc provides explanations and graphical views about Deep Neural Networks

 read the project [readme](https://github.com/franck-gaspoz/TensorflowKeras_DeepLearning_Samples/blob/master/README.md)